RyanDaDeng/laravel-google-recaptcha-v3/README.md

 ## Features

+- High Test coverage, safe and easy to use
 - Score Comparision
 - Support invisible, corner and inline badge style
 - Support multiple reCAPTCHA on the same page for different forms